7 Essential Tips to Help Plan for Back-To-School

-Going from at-home learning and summer fun into a back-to-school routine can be jarring for kids.
+Going from summer fun into a back-to-school routine can be jarring for kids (and parents!).
 Let children know that summer is coming to an end and that school will be restarting.
 Talk to them about routines and what is going to change—be it bedtimes, screen time, wake-up times, dressing for school, etc. You can start gradually implementing some of these changes, for example, moving bedtime closer to what it will be for the school year or setting a screen curfew (a “downtime,” after which point there are no screens).
 Consider posting a family calendar with the school start date marked down to help your family see how many days before school starts.

 2. Create a Checklist (or two . . .)

-1. The “Find out” list: In these changing times, there are always new procedures, protocols and rules to find out about and to convey to children.
+1. The “Find out” list: In these ever-changing times, there are potentially new procedures, protocols, and rules to find out about and convey to children before school starts.

-What rules do schools/buses/daycares/extra-curricular activities have about masks, kids playing together, or food you can bring from home?
+What rules do schools/buses/daycares/extra-curricular activities have about hand washing, kids playing together, or food you can bring from home?

 What else do you need to know about your kids’ new routine?